Ashime/sun-classic/SECURITY.md

 ## Reporting a Vulnerability

 Please go to the Issues section to report a vulnerability with the "SECURITY" and "CRITICAL" tags.
-Provide any information about the vulnerability; this can include whether or not the vulnerability came from an dependency and where the vulnerability has been announced elsewhere (if applicable).
+Provide any information about the vulnerability; this can include whether the vulnerability came from a dependency and where the vulnerability has been announced elsewhere (if applicable).
 If the vulnerability is not related to a dependency, then please provide as much detail as possible.

-The reported vulnerability will typically be reviewed within 48 hours.
+The reported vulnerability will typically be reviewed within 72 hours.
 If your report about the vulnerability is declined, then please do not submit a new report unless there is new information.
-All individuals will be notified that they have 72 hours to respond and provide any additional information prior to the report being declined (closed).
+All individuals will be notified that they have 3 weeks to respond and provide any additional information prior to the report being declined (closed).